Mak3rde/hasi/Sidebar - Custom UniFi Network Application entry.md

 - Refresh the page.

 >[!CAUTION]
->If the AMD software Adrenalin Edition is installed,
+>If the AMD Software Adrenalin Edition is installed,
->the amd software seems to override the browser shortcut,
+>the AMD Software seems to override the browser shortcuts,
->the browser developer tools will not open
+>so the browser developer tools will not open.
->instead the shortcut triggers a screenshot capture,
+>Instead the shortcut triggers a screenshot capture,
->to prevent this, if possible press F12 to open the developer tools.
+>to prevent this use F12 to open the developer tools.
+>Or disable or change the shortcut in AMD Adrenalin.

 >This information is as of January 16, 2024.
 >It is possible that the key combinations will change again in the future.
 >Recently the AMD screenshot capture shortcut was Ctrl+Shift+E.